Humanities and Philosophy

 Des Plaines, Skokie

 Our department offers a wide range of classes in philosophy, film, women and gender studies, and interdisciplinary humanities.
 Many of our classes, in addition to fulfilling the humanities graduation requirements, also fulfill global studies and U.S diversity requirements.
-Find out more about our available classes by clicking the Summer 2019 Classes link on the left hand side of this page.
+Find out more about our available classes by clicking the Summer 2019 Classes and Fall 2019 Classes links on the left hand side of this page.
 By looking at our department schedule, you can find out what requirements different classes meet.
 By clicking on the name of the instructor, you can look at a brief biography.
 Any questions about humanities and philosophy can be answered by the department co-chair, Hollace Graff.
 Her email is firstname.lastname@example.org, and her phone number is 847-376-7033.
 Of course, you should register through myOakton when you are ready!

 Des Plaines, Skokie